Risk-Team/cavapy/README.md

 --------------------------------------------------------------------------------------------------
-**Check GitHub issues for known servers' downtimes**
+⚠️ **Check GitHub issues for known servers' downtimes**

-**We will release bias-corrected CORDEX-CORE simulations with the ISIMIP methodology in 2025.
-This will allow non-expert users to directly use these datasets and avoid the need for custom bias-correction**
+🎉 **NEW: We have released bias-corrected CORDEX-CORE simulations with the ISIMIP methodology for the AFR-22 domain!** 🌍 This allows non-expert users to directly use these datasets and avoid the need for custom bias-correction. 📊 Additional domains will be released throughout 2025.

 --------------------------------------------------------------------------------------------------